asagrekin/GamesInOne/reports/Week8Report.md

 High Level Goal: Work on the custom ordering of the game list, refine UI.

 ### Database:
-Last Week's Goal: Fix any errors that arise.
+Last Week's Goal: Add more unit testing, and implement anything needed to respond to Alpha Release feedback.

-Progress: No bugs arose, foused energy on other areas that needed more attention beofre Alpha Release.
-A couple of CI tests have been added for testing.
+Progress: More unit testing was added.
+Nothing new needed to be implemented based on the feedback.

-High Level Goal: Add more unit testing, and implement anything needed to respond to Alpha Release feedback.
+High Level Goal: Respond to feedback from Beta Release.

 ### Agenda for Project Meeting:
 - Discuss current progress